-Saint Louis University has been at the center of the nation’s geospatial enterprise since the Corps of Discovery returned to St. Louis with maps of the Louisiana territory in 1806.
-More than 200 years later, the Geospatial Institute at Saint Louis University continues to expand the frontier of geospatial science and technology through its Geospatial@SLU programs.
+Saint Louis University has been at the center of the nation’s geospatial enterprise since the Corps of Discovery returned to St. Louis with maps of the Louisiana Territory in 1806.
+More than 200 years later, Saint Louis University continues to expand the frontier of geospatial science and technology through its Geospatial@SLU programs.

 undergraduate and graduate geospatial courses offered at SLU

 active research funding and training contracts

 in total regional economic activity of geospatial technology in St. Louis

 jobs related to geospatial technology in St. Louis